Beep…beep …

 Barcodes alone cannot serve the volume and depth of information customers seek.
 Adding a separate QR Code to the packaging for additional content means extra effort and cost for businesses.

-A QR Code with a Digital Link brings the standards and trust of a barcode with the engaging prowess of QR Codes in one symbol.
+A GS1 Digital Link QR Code brings the standards and trust of a barcode with the engaging prowess of QR Codes in one symbol.

 2. Get ready for Sunrise 2027

-GS1’s Sunrise 2027 will see a global shift from linear barcodes to QR Codes with a GS1 Digital Link.
-If you’re in retail and accept GS1 standards, you must begin accepting QR Codes with digital links at point-of-sale by the end of 2027.
+GS1’s Sunrise 2027 will see a shift from linear barcodes to GS1 QR Codes globally.
+If you’re in retail and accept GS1 standards, you must begin accepting QR Codes with GS1 Digital Link at point-of-sale by the end of 2027.

 As a manufacturer, adopting QR Codes in your packaging will give you enough legroom to test and adjust the new systems while making you compliant with the upcoming shift early on.